Kenmore, Washington: Geography

-According to the United States Census Bureau, the city has a total area of 6.26 sqmi, of which, 6.15 sqmi is land and 0.11 sqmi is water.
+The city has a total area of 6.26 sqmi, of which, 6.15 sqmi is land and 0.11 sqmi is water.

-Surrounding cities & lake

 Climate

 The climate of Kenmore is substantially similar to that of nearby Seattle, being defined principally by its latitude, proximity to the Pacific Ocean and Puget Sound, and inclusion in the Puget Sound Convergence Zone.
 As such, it is usually considered Marine west coast in nature, with damp, cool winters, and mild, dry summers, despite being further north than cities such as Toronto, Ontario and Montreal, Quebec.

 Neighborhoods

 Kenmore has several distinct neighborhoods.
 These include: